-There is no denying that kick drums are extremely important components in today’s electronic dance music.
+There is no denying that kick drums are critical components in today’s electronic dance music.
 I am sure that many of you probably own different sample banks with various kick drum sounds.
 However, my goal is to help you understand how to make something of your own from the ground up.
-Therefore, in the next tutorial I will try to demonstrate how to synthesize the kick drum.
+Therefore, in the next tutorial, I will try to demonstrate how to synthesize the kick drum.

 What is kick drum synthesis?

 I am sure you will agree that there are many reasons to synthesize your kick drums rather than use samples.
-With the aforementioned technique you can pitch perfect kick drums for less clutter in the sub bass frequency range.
-In addition to this, your drums become melodic instruments and you gain more control over the fundamental drum texture.
+With the technique mentioned above, you can pitch-perfect kick drums for less clutter in the sub-bass frequency range.
+In addition to this, your drums become melodic instruments, and you gain more control over the fundamental drum texture.

 Let’s get started

-The first thing to do after making a new midi channel with Massive in Lumit is to disengage all oscillators and leave only one working.
-On this particular oscillator I will chose a pure sine wave waveform.
+The first thing to do after making a new midi channel with Massive in SoundBridge is to disengage all oscillators and leave only one working.
+On this particular oscillator, I will choose a pure sine wave waveform.
 Additionally, I’ll move the WT-position knob all the way to the left in order to hear that sine wave.
-To avoid the click at the beginning of every note played I will go to oscillator phases section and select “Restart via gate“.
-Now, every time I hit the note it will sound exactly the same.
+To avoid the click at the beginning of every note played, I will go to the oscillator phases section and select “Restart via gate“.
+Now, every time I hit the note, it will sound exactly the same.

 Finally, let’s move to the pitch modulation.
 I will use envelope one and two for this.
 In the first section, I will make an envelope curve which will be pretty quick.
 The second one will be a bit slower.
-I am going to use them to negatively modulate the pitch of the oscillator.
-First I will pull up oscillators pitch all the way to 64 and later push it down using this upward ramping envelopes.
+I am going to use them to modulate the pitch of the oscillator negatively.
+First I will pull up oscillators pitch all the way to 64 and later push it down using this upward ramping envelope.